 Also, because liposomal Vitamin C is absorbed by the cell, it can be absorbed and moved to all parts of the body.
 This spread of vitamin c also contributes to the body’s better performance.

 Vitamin C doesn’t have many serious side effects.
-The most common one is diarrhea, but it only occurs when you get past the threshold.
+The most common one is diarrhoea, but it only occurs when you get past the threshold.

 The Vitamin C threshold is not the same for everyone.
 But when you take more than your body can handle, it goes out as loose stool.

 For this reason, it is advisable that you take several small doses in a day rather than fewer large doses.